catseye/yoob.js/README.markdown

     A view (in the MVC sense) which associates a `yoob.Playfield` with any element which supports `innerHTML`, although typically a `<pre>` element.
-    This will eventually take over most of what `yoob.TextConsole` does now.
+    This will eventually take over most of what `yoob.TextTerminal` does now.

-*   `yoob.TextConsole`, in `yoob/text-console.js`
+    (A crude simulation of a text-based addressable console in something other than a `<canvas>`, but continuing to provide a sort of retro feel.
+Possibly implemented with a `<pre>` element or a `<div>` with a fixed-size font and significant whitespace set using CSS3.

-    A crude simulation of a text-based addressable console on a `<canvas>` element.
-Not recommended for serious use; mainly intended to provide a sort of retro feel to input and ouput.
+    This will allow text to be rendered more nicely, and selected for copying/pasting in the browser, and so forth.)

 *   `yoob.TextTerminal`, in `yoob/text-terminal.js`

-    A subclass of `yoob.TextConsole` which understands some terminal control codes such as newline and backspace.
+    A crude simulation of a text-based addressable console, including some functions (which need not be used) which understand simple terminal control sequences, such as LF and backspace.

 *   `yoob.LineInputBuffer`, in `yoob/line-input-buffer.js`

     A crude simulation of a buffer into which the user can type a line of text.
-Typically it is associated with a `yoob.TextConsole` object, on which the text is displayed as the user types it.
+Typically it is associated with a `yoob.TextTerminal` object, on which the text is displayed as the user types it.

 *   `yoob.Tape`, in `yoob/tape.js`